tstuefe/JEP387/jep.md

 - If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying memory region.
 Note that this chunk does not necessarily have to be committed.
 Again, this chunk is split in buddy style fashion to produce the result chunk, and any splinter chunks are added to the free list.

+- The result chunk is given to the requesting class loader.

+- Prior to use, the first (n, adjustable) commit granules of the chunk are committed.
+The originally requested n words of memory are allocated from the top of the chunk and returned.

+- In subsequent allocations, more words will be taken from the chunk.
+Further granules will be committed as needed.
+This continues until the chunk is used up, when the cycle repeats with a new chunk.

 ### Example: bulk-deallocation